ninckblokje/ics-execution-agent-docker/README.md

 The Docker image is based upon Oracle Linux 6.8 and will install **sudo**, **tar** and **unzip**.
 The software will run as user **oracle**, which can execute commands as user **root** through **sudo** without a password!

+I doubt that Oracle will support the Docker container :)

 ## Folder structure

 - assets
   - Contains images for **README.md**
+- config
+  - Should contain the **ics.conf** file
+  - Contains an example file **ics.conf.example**
 - files
   - The main setup file should be put here
 - iscea